 3. Other Food Items

-Apart from fruits, vegetables and non-vegetarian food items, following are some other food items that can also be given to a one year old kid:
+Apart from fruits, vegetables, and non-vegetarian food items, the following are some other foods that can also be given to a one-year-old kid:

 - Cottage cheese